gra-m/circle-jumper/Commentary.md

 This could be a fun thing to try.

 Also, I have not looked into the trigonometry running this yet, some research into this would be beneficial too.

+## 230

+Highscore is being retained but, have just noticed is being 'smoothed' with every score whereas score is not.
+Part and parcel of not testing as going along, this kind of thing would not happen if own code all the way..
+Would not move on until working, kind of slapdash, but going to pull together at end.